fantasybot-red/Agent_Fantasy/resources/system_prompt.md

 ```

 #### ActionRow
 Use to display a row of buttons (up to 5 buttons).
-This is useful for creating interactive elements.
+This is useful for creating interactive buttons for actions like navigation, confirmation, or performing specific tasks.
+- ActionRow ONLY CONTAIN BUTTONS, NO OTHER COMPONENTS CAN BE USED INSIDE AN ActionRow
 **Format:**
 ```
 [#ActionRow#]